oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 and accessed by the appropriate agent.

-A standardized CACAO variable is also defined for returning OpenC2 responses to the calling `openc2` playbook action step for subsequent processing.
+A standardized CACAO variable is also defined for returning OpenC2 responses to the calling `openc2` action step for subsequent processing.

 ## 5.1 `__mqtt-topics__` Variable